acdanciu/Proiect-Final-ITF-Danciu-Adrian-04.09.2024/README.md

 WHERE Rezervari.RezervareID = 2;

 SELECT * FROM Plati;

+Finding payments where the Reservation ID is 1:

 SELECT * FROM Plati WHERE RezervareID = 1;

+Finding payments where the amount is 0:

 SELECT * FROM Plati WHERE Suma = 0;

+Finding payments where the amount is grater or equal to 2000 or the reservation ID is 6:

 SELECT * FROM Plati WHERE Suma >= 2000 or RezervareID = 6;

 SELECT * FROM Hoteluri;

+Finfding hotels with grater than 4.5 stars:

 SELECT * FROM Hoteluri WHERE Rating >4.5;

+Finding hotels with description that contains the word "lux" and they are located in Croatia:

 SELECT * FROM Hoteluri WHERE Descriere like '%lux%' and Locatie = 'Croatia';

+Finding hotels with description that contains the word "lux" or they are located in Croatia:

 SELECT * FROM Hoteluri WHERE Descriere like '%lux%' or Locatie = 'Croatia';

+Results in descending order:

 SELECT * FROM Plati ORDER BY Suma DESC;

+Finding payments where the amount starts with "2"

 SELECT * FROM Plati WHERE Suma like '2%';

+Finding names containing word "pop":

 SELECT * FROM Clienti WHERE Nume like '%pop%';

+Finding names containing word "pop" with phone numbers ending in "456":

-SELECT * FROM Clienti WHERE Nume like '%pop%'and Telefon like '%456';
+SELECT * FROM Clienti WHERE Nume like '%pop%' and Telefon like '%456';

+Finding rooms in certain hotels:

 SELECT * FROM Camere WHERE HotelID IN (1,2,3);

+Count the number of rooms:

 SELECT COUNT(CameraID) FROM Camere;

+Calculate the payments sum where payment year is 2024:

 SELECT SUM(Suma) FROM Plati WHERE DataPlata like '2024%';

 Filtering data created by the GROUP BY condition using the HAVING clause: